 Facebooktwitterredditpinterestlinkedintumblr

-If you’re looking for a new monitor, then the question of LCD vs LED may be on your mind.
-Both monitors have their pros and cons and it’s important to know the difference before making a decision.
+If you’re looking for a new monitor, the question of LCD vs LED may be on your mind.
+Both monitors have their pros and cons, and it’s important to know the difference before making a decision.

-We’ll go over some of those differences in this article so that you can make an informed decision about which one is right for you.
+We’ll go over some of those differences in this article so that you can decide which one is right for you.

 What is an LCD Monitor?

 LCD stands for Liquid Crystal Display.
-LCD monitors are made up of thin sheets of twisted nematic liquid crystals enclosed between two pieces of glass.
+LCD monitors are thin sheets of twisted nematic liquid crystals between two glass pieces.
 An electric current is run through the liquid crystals, thus changing their orientation.

-As light passes through the liquid crystal, it changes direction to create red, green, and blue light which combines to create all the colors of the screen.
+As light passes through the liquid crystal, it changes direction to create red, green, and blue light, combining all the screen colors.

-The LCD display itself does not emit any light, it simply changes how much light is allowed through by blocking certain wavelengths.
-A backlight made up of small LED lights illuminates this panel with a bright white glow that can be altered depending on the brightness level chosen by the user.
+The LCD display does not emit any light, it simply changes how much light is allowed by blocking certain wavelengths.
+A backlight made up of small LED lights illuminates this panel with a bright white glow that can be altered depending on the user’s chosen brightness level.

 The LCD monitor consists of many layers, thus requiring more depth than an LED screen to accommodate all these components.

-While newer LCD models feature higher resolutions than older ones did at the time of their release, it is still not possible for them to match LED monitors in this regard.
-Furthermore, since pixels can be seen on LCD screens, the human eye can detect pixelation which is most noticeable with fast-moving images or small fonts.
+While newer LCD models feature higher resolutions than older ones at the time of their release, it is still impossible for them to match LED monitors in this regard.
+Furthermore, since pixels can be seen on LCD screens, the human eye can detect pixelation, which is most noticeable with fast-moving images or small fonts.

 Pros